akash-network/website-5-archive/content/en/blog/building-an-sdxl-inference-app-on-the-akash-supercloud/index.md

 Open-source is essential for enabling permissionless development.
 Akash has always been aligned with this principle — the network’s code and the [surrounding development community are both radically open](https://akash.network/blog/public-cloud-is-a-public-utility/).

 To build SDXL on Akash, the team at [Overclock Labs](https://twitter.com/ovrclk_) set out to develop a simple web application to demonstrate the benefits of building with the Akash Supercloud.
-The development of SDXL on Akash was managed by [Zach Horn](https://twitter.com/zacharyhorn), with technical support from Andrey Arapov from Overclock Labs, and devloped by Akash Insider [Julius Haus](https://twitter.com/zJu_u).
+The development of SDXL on Akash was managed by [Zach Horn](https://twitter.com/zacharyhorn), with technical support from Andrey Arapov from Overclock Labs, and developed by Akash Insider [Julius Haus](https://twitter.com/zJu_u).

 The three objectives for SDXL on Akash:
 1. Develop a simple yet performant web application to allow users to complete inference of SDXL.